Updated: Nov 28, 2022

 Find an Estate Planning Lawyer for Conservatorships

 A conservatorship is a legal status that allows someone to take care of someone's affairs when they are past the age of 18 and can no longer make their own decisions.
 This may include medical decisions, financial decisions, and other personal matters.
-When individuals are unable to make their own decisions or are unable to resist the undue influence of fraud, they may need a conservatorship.
+When individuals cannot make their own decisions or resist the undue influence of fraud, they may need a conservatorship.
 This often occurs in people who are in poor mental or physical health as a result of an accident, advanced age, or disease.

-A conservator can manage a person's health, finances, living arrangements, and other decisions for them if they are unable to do so themselves.
+A conservatory can manage a person's health, finances, living arrangements, and other decisions if they cannot do so themselves.
 Several people can regulate different aspects of a person's life.
 On the other hand, a conservatorship may be established such that only one person is in charge of all personal decisions.

 When Do You Need a Conservatorship?

-A conservatorship is suitable for anyone over the age of 18 who is unable to make decisions about their personal affairs.
+A conservatorship is for people over 18 who can't make decisions about their own lives on their own.
 The following are examples of situations where a conservatorship may be appropriate: